 Well, it’s pretty clear we’re still in the testing stage of Facebook Video Ads.
 The prohibitive price, the limited market, not to mention limiting the advertisers to a few brands, individuals and musical groups makes that pretty clear.

 But, for me, they’re definitely something to keep a close eye on.
-Video advertising is going to be big in 2014.
+Video advertising is big.
 The visual aspect of marketing (something I took a close look at before the Christmas break) is growing as marketers discover its huge potential.

 My Predictions for Facebook Video Ads